SheaONeill/USBdriveby-Defender/README.md

 If the Password Is Incorrect Then Script Will:
 Display a please wait initialising message this will make the user/attacker feel a sense of accomplishment this message could be in the form of a basic loop which does nothing else but show a loading sequence of some form.
 Meanwhile the script will:
-Create an image of the device. (if any hidden partitions were found in initial scan these will be imaged first should the device be manually removed, this will give us some info as to what the attacker was trying to achieve and can be added to the database of known threats if unknown)
+Create an image of the device. (if any hidden partitions were found in initial scan these will be imaged first should the device be manually removed, this will give us some info as to what the attacker was trying to achieve and can be added to the database of known threats if unknown) <br />
 `edit` the following was deemed `unethical`:
 As a precaution in the case of the attacker using device on another machine after attempting to breach our machine the device is rendered unusable for any subsequent attacks.
 Start DD 6 Phase Wipe E.g. Zeros, Urandom, Zeros, Urandom, Zeros, Urandom (this will prevent user/attacker from recovering data should the try recovering partitions after the next phase.)